Course Details

 Assessment

-Contribute to preparation activities for search and rescue operations
+Contribute to preparation activities for search and rescue operations:

 • Interpret task information